 Newlyweds and old married couples have one thing in common — they can never get too comfortable.

 “There is no rhyme or reason of methodology or mathematical calculation,” Randy Kessler, a divorce lawyer for 30 years, told Fatherly.
 “I’ve seen 80-year-old people get divorced and 19-year-olds.”
 Kessler speaks the truth.
-As far as we know, scientists have yet to quantify divorce risk based on years married, because there are just so many other variables that contribute to a breakup.
-But isolated studies do give us a general idea of how likely your marriage is to end in any given year.
+Scientists have yet to quantify divorce risk based on years married, because there are just so many other variables that contribute to a breakup.
+However, isolated studies do give us a general idea of what years of marriage have more risk.
 Here’s what we know.